Team

 Volunteer Undergraduate Researcher

-She is a Chemistry technician from ETEC Professor Doutor José Dagnoni.
-Currently, she is an undergraduate student in Chemistry at the Federal University of São Carlos (UFSCar), a member of the Laboratory of Sensors, Nanomedicine, and Nanostructured Materials, working in electroanalysis, and her major research interest is the development of electrochemical sensors and biosensors.
+She is an undergraduate student in Chemistry at the Federal University of São Carlos (UFSCar).
+Currently, she is a CNPq undergraduate research fellow in the Laboratory of Sensors, Nanomedicine, and Nanostructured Materials, working in electroanalysis.
+Her major research interest is the development of electrochemical sensors and biosensors.

 Volunteer Undergraduate Researcher